v5ma/selfawarenetworks/13san.md

 1. Experience arises when a loop’s state is both data and its own update rule—true self-reference.
 2. Chain many such loops: their phases lock into a global rhythm each loop both shapes and senses.
 That mutual embedding yields first-person presence.

+Special code: a loop whose variable updates itself—true self-reference.
+Combine many such loops and their rhythms lock together, so each loop both drives and senses the shared wave.
+That mutual reflex is what yields first-person experience.

+The Special code is a loop whose variable updates itself—true self-reference.
+Chain many such loops and their multidimensional rhythms lock; each both drives and senses the shared wave.
+That reflex births first-person experience.